 Try out the adjustment of the valves on both suction fans and note the effect on the amount of suction at the feed hopper and air lifting discharge spout.
 We call the valve which has its operating crank nearest the front of the cleaner (the end where the screens go in) the front suction valve.
-It controls the suction in the air chamber between the hopper and the top screen.
-The valve with the control nearest the back of the machine is the back suction valve.
-If the cleaner has a bottom blast fan, the back suction serves as a booster fan.
+It controls the suction in the air chamber between the hopper and the top fan.
+The valve with the control nearest the back of the machine and lower on the machine is the back suction valve.
+The cleaner has a bottom blast fan so the back suction serves as a booster fan.
 It picks up the air from the back chamber and boosts its velocity though the air piping and cyclone.
-If the cleaner has suction only, the back suction valve controls the back air separation and should be regulated to remove undesirable light material.
+The ribbon in the back settling chamber serves as a guide.
+Balance the bottom and back air so that the ribbon is pulled inward at about a 30 degree angle.
+This will help suck a little extra dust from around the opening where the bottom shoe discharges the grain into the air column